Board of Control for Cricket in India: 21st century

-Since 2000, the BCCI has hosted and organised multiple ICC cricket World Cup competitions in 2011, 2016, 2021, ICC Men's Cricket World Cups, 2013, 2016 Women's Cricket world cups.
+Since 2000, the BCCI has hosted and organised multiple ICC cricket World Cups competitions that is men's 2011 ODI world cup, the 2023 ODI world cup, the 2016 T20 world cup, the 2006 ICC Champions Trophy and 2021 T20 world cups; 2013, 2016 Women's Cricket world cups.

 In 2007, the BCCI established the Indian Premier League (IPL), an annual, franchise-based, Twenty20 cricket league.
-In 2008, the BCCI sold the ownership of eight city-based franchises to corporate groups and Bollywood celebrities in a closed auction for a total of US$723.49 million; it also sold the tournament's global media rights for 10 years to World Sport Group for US$1.03 billion.
+In 2008, the BCCI sold the ownership rights of eight city-based franchises to corporate groups and Bollywood celebrities in a closed auction for a total of US$723.49 million; it also sold the tournament's global media rights for 10 years to World Sport Group for US$1.03 billion.
 The media deal was re-negotiated the following year to $1.6 billion.
 In 2010, the BCCI expanded the league to 10 teams, selling two new franchises for a total of US$703 million.
 Due to the IPL's commercial success, similarly styled Twenty20 leagues appeared around the world, as did franchise-based leagues in other sports in India.

+In 2014, the BCCI, Cricket Australia and the England and Wales Cricket Board seized control of several of the ICC's key committees to form the "Big Three".
+The foundation of the "Big Three" would result in a complete remodelling of world cricket, with India, England, and Australia now commanding most of cricket's revenue for the foreseeable future.

-In 2019, the BCCI recognised retired players' union the Indian Cricketers Association (ICA), which was formed after the Lodha committee's recommendation to form a indipendent organisation for welfare of nation's players.
-The BCCI also includes this union's representative in its and the IPL's governing apex council.
+In 2019, the BCCI recognised retired players' union, the Indian Cricketers' Association (ICA), which was formed after the Supreme court appointed Lodha committee's recommendation to form an independent organisation for welfare of nation's players.
+The board also includes this union's one person as "ICA representative" in BCCI and IPL's apex governing council.

-On 14 February 2022, BCCI began constructing a new National Cricket Academy (NCA) at Bengaluru.
+On 14 February 2022, it laid foundation stone for new National Cricket Academy (NCA) at Bengaluru, which will replace old NCA located near M. Chinnaswamy Stadium, Bengaluru.